MISSION STATEMENT

 New Students

-The Gesell Development Assessment is used to determine eligibility for all Kindergarten students.
-This evaluation is performed by a trained professional and offers information related to the child’s general level of development, separate from academic and intellectual ability.
+A Kindergarten assessment is used to determine eligibility for all Kindergarten students.
+This evaluation is performed by our teachers and offers information related to the child’s general level of development, separate from academic and intellectual ability.
 This assessment will be given prior to acceptance into kindergarten.

 Required Records